By the end of this section, you will be able to:

 Step 2: The Monopolist Decides What Price to Charge

 The monopolist will charge what the market is willing to pay.
-A dotted line drawn straight up from the profit-maximizing quantity to the demand curve shows the profit-maximizing price.
+A dotted line drawn straight up from the profit-maximizing quantity to the demand curve shows the profit-maximizing price which, in Figure 9.6, is $800.
 This price is above the average cost curve, which shows that the firm is earning profits.

 Step 3: Calculate Total Revenue, Total Cost, and Profit

-Total revenue is the overall shaded box, where the width of the box is the quantity being sold and the height is the price.
-In Figure 9.6, the bottom part of the shaded box, which is shaded more lightly, shows total costs; that is, quantity on the horizontal axis multiplied by average cost on the vertical axis.
-The larger box of total revenues minus the smaller box of total costs will equal profits, which is shown by the darkly shaded box.
+Total revenue is the overall shaded box, where the width of the box is the quantity sold and the height is the price.
+In Figure 9.6, this is 5 x $800 = $4000.
+In Figure 9.6, the bottom part of the shaded box, which is shaded more lightly, shows total costs; that is, quantity on the horizontal axis multiplied by average cost on the vertical axis or 5 x $330 = $1650.
+The larger box of total revenues minus the smaller box of total costs will equal profits, which the darkly shaded box shows.
+Using the numbers gives $4000 - $1650 = $2350.
 In a perfectly competitive market, the forces of entry would erode this profit in the long run.
-But a monopolist is protected by barriers to entry.
-In fact, one telltale sign of a possible monopoly is when a firm earns profits year after year, while doing more or less the same thing, without ever seeing those profits eroded by increased competition.
+However, a monopolist is protected by barriers to entry.
+In fact, one obvious sign of a possible monopoly is when a firm earns profits year after year, while doing more or less the same thing, without ever seeing increased competition eroding those profits.